marvintv/marvintv.github.io/content/about.md

 summary: "about"
 ---

-# About Me
+## Hello there Stranger!
 Hello!
-I'm [Your Name], and this is my personal blog.
-I'm passionate about [your interests/profession] and love to [your hobbies/activities].

-## Professional Life

-[Brief description of what you do professionally]

-## Why I Blog
+I'm Marvin, and this is my personal blog.
+I'm a huge tech geek and spends a good amount of time building scalable applications.
+I fell in love with technology from games -- building game servers when I was a teenager for a game called Garry's Mod.
+When I am not coding I love to chasing the powder in the mountains with my snowboard, exploring new food scenes and learn more about the world around me with travel.

+This blog is just my digital journal to share my insights on tech, adventures, and unexpected findings.

-I created this blog to:
+### Behind this blog

-- Share my experiences and learnings
+- I wanted to create a digital journal to share my insights on tech, adventures, and unexpected findings.
 - Connect with like-minded people
 - Document my journey
 - Contribute to the community

-## Get in Touch

-Feel free to reach out to me on [LinkedIn](https://linkedin.com/in/yourusername) or [GitHub](https://github.com/yourusername).